 Indeed, without proper identification of both recipient and originator through KYB, the digital revolution might be said to be enabling fraudsters as much as it is helping companies to pay and get paid.
 With the use of crypto-currencies for payment in the SME segment rising by 30% a month, these problems could, if anything, worsen – given crypto’s well-publicised challenges with the identification of all parties in a transaction.

 Recognising the risks associated with faster and instant corporate payments in digital channels, regulators have taken action.
 Europe’s 5th and 6th Anti-Money Laundering Directives (AMD) are now in force.
 Better KYB solutions will help FIs to streamline their compliance with these regulations, not to mention new regulations forthcoming from the global Financial Action Task Force (FATF), the US Federal Reserve and other bodies.

-Research undertaken by our partner firm kompany indicates only 5% of FIs have an automated B2B or corporate banking onboarding process, with 75% of FIs still relying on Google searches to identify Ultimate Beneficial Owners (UBOs), annual filings and financial accounts.
+Research undertaken by our partner firm kompany indicates only 5% of FIs have an automated B2B or corporate banking onboarding process, with 75% of FIs still relying on Google searches to identify Ultimate Beneficial Owners (UBOs), property owner records, annual filings and financial accounts.
 In a world of instant, cross-border business transactions, such practice is clearly unsustainable, and FIs must take action to avoid a crisis – especially given that AML fines more than doubled between 2019 and 2020.
 Reducing risk and cost, while enabling the digital revolution for your corporate customers – better KYB will make all of these outcomes possible.